Disservin/chess-library/docs/pages/board.md

         std::string getFen(bool moveCounters = true);

         /// @brief Make a move on the board.
 The move must be legal otherwise the
         /// behavior is undefined.
-EXACT_EP_CHECK can be set to true to only record
+EXACT can be set to true to only record
         /// the enpassant square if the enemy can legally capture the pawn on their
         /// next move.
         /// @param move
-        /// @tparam EXACT_EP_CHECK
+        /// @tparam EXACT
         /// @return
         void makeMove(const Move move);
         void unmakeMove(const Move move);